infosupport/rust-workshop/docs/introduction/04-pattern-matching.md

 2. If you want to associate structured data, you can use an anonymous struct.
 3. If you don't care about using fields, you can associate on or more values as shown in `Write(String)`, and `ChangeColor(i32, i32, i32)`.

+Please check out [the documentation](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html#defining-an-enum) to learn more about defining enums in Rust.

 ## Pattern Matching with `match`

 The `match` syntax allows you to match against the different variants of an enum and perform different actions based on the variant.
 Here's an example: